markfloryan/uvaicpc/02-2019_EastCentralNARegional/K- WhereHaveYouBin/Solution.md

 AAAXXXXXXEEEIII
 ```

 where X is an empty bin.
 Then these are both valid versions of the ordering `AEI`, and it is inefficient to calculate which is optimal naively.
 To solve this, I used a recursive function (on the set of used labels and current index), which computes the cost of filling out the rest of the bins, assuming the first `idx` bins are already set and the used labels cannot be used anymore.
+Since this has theoretically exponential time, I optimized this by memoizing on the index and set of used labels (represented as a bit map).